 Having cleaned many carpets and upholstered furniture in and around my home city of Liverpool I have noticed more people are getting wooden floors laid.
-As well as being easier to clean, my customers tell me they are ‘healthier’ and especially so if children where in the home..
-I decided to look into this after i noticed dust settling on a wooden floor at my friends house, and was concerned when his baby crawled along this floor disturbing these particles.
-It was a sunny day and the air borne particles where very visible.
+As well as being easier to clean, my customers tell me they are ‘healthier’ and especially so if children were in the home.
+I decided to look into this after I noticed dust settling on a wooden hard floor at my friend’s house, and was concerned when his baby crawled along this floor disturbing these particles.
+It was a sunny day and the airborne particles were very visible.

 I discovered through research that the number of people affected by allergies, asthma and other allergic diseases is growing by 10% each year, which means that the total cases will double approximately every ten years, yet the replacement of carpets with wooden floors is actually increasing.